Understand backup modes

 Lightweight backups contain everything that makes up a cluster:

-Cluster configuration (SSH, LDAP, and so on)
+Cluster configuration (SSH, LDAP, etc.)

 In-memory data cache